Aquafina-water-bottle/jp-mining-note/wiki/gen/_Setup.md

 **If you have never used Yomichan before**, please see [this page](https://learnjapanese.moe/yomichan/) first to get it working.

+## Preliminary Steps
+If you have used Yomichan before, please make a backup of your settings (just in case):
+* Navigate to Yomichan Settings.
+* Go to the "Backup" section
+* Select "Export Settings"

 ## Yomichan Fields
 To edit the fields that Yomichan will automatically fill out, do the following: